GinoBogo/g_fnn/README.md

-# Feed-forward Neural Network
+# Feedforward Neural Network
 ##### Personal notes and reflections

-Used in thousands of applications, Feed-forward Neural Networks are fundamental to deep learning.
+Used in thousands of applications, Feedforward Neural Networks are fundamental to deep learning.
 Their main advantage is structural flexibility, making them adaptable to various types of problems.
-A Feed-forward Neural Network with at least one hidden layer and sufficient neurons can approximate any continuous function, demonstrating its versatility and power as a _universal approximator_ in modeling complex behaviors.
-Fully-connected Neural Networks are a subset of Feed-forward Neural Networks and will be the focus of my notes.
+A Feedforward Neural Network with at least one hidden layer and sufficient neurons can approximate any continuous function, demonstrating its versatility and power as a _universal approximator_ in modeling complex behaviors.
+Fully-connected Neural Networks are a subset of Feedforward Neural Networks and will be the focus of my notes.

 ![Fig. 0](./resources/images/g_ffn_fig00.png)